 Is the Swansea Devil really cursed?
-There’s only one way to find out – by hosting a Ghosts of Wales Live! event in Swansea museum!
+There was only one way to find out – by hosting a Ghosts of Wales Live! event in Swansea museum!

-Swansea Museum is one of my favourite places to visit in Swansea, and it was the obvious choice of venue in which to launch the book.
+Swansea Museum is one of my favourite places to visit, not just in Swansea but in Wales, and was the perfect venue in which to launch a book of curiosities.

-It’s an institution which I’ve refereed to in the past as one of the city centre’s “holy trinity” of cultural landmarks, and now that it’s also home to the demonic carving steeped in folklore – which, incidentally, also features in the book – it seemed only natural to release the tome under his watchful eye.
+It’s an institution which I’ve refereed to in the past as one of the city centre’s “holy trinity” of cultural landmarks, and now that it is also home to the demonic carving steeped in folklore it was the obvious choice.

 Also in attendance were my good friends from Cymru Paranormal, a Wales-wide paranormal investigation group who conduct scientifically-based ghost hunts in some of the country’s “most haunted” places.